-At compressor start-up, a low pressure condition is ignored for a set period to avoid false trips due to bubbles in the refrigerant or other misreading of the low-pressure device.
+At compressor start up, a low pressure condition is ignored for a set period to avoid false trips due to bubbles in the refrigerant or another misreading of the low pressure device.

-NOTE: The factory default setting is a three minute delay for air cooled units and a zero to one minute delay for water cooled units.
+NOTE: The factory default setting is a four minute delay.

-2. Use the Winter Start Delay slider to select the number of minutes for the delay, and touch Save.
+- 1. Touch then > Options Setup > Compressor Settings. - 2.
+Use the Winter Start Delay slider to select the number of minutes for the delay, and touch Save.